|

 sources other than those caused by the manufacture of sulfuric

 acid and sulfonation process, fuel burning equipment and incineration.
+For Stationary

 sources of pollution not specifically included in the immediately